nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Listing all schedules : `list_schedules`

 This feature shows a list of the tutees's personal schedule.
-Schedules are automatically sorted by ascending order (oldest to newest).
+Schedule(s) are automatically sorted by ascending order (the earliest schedule date to the latest schedule date).

 Format: `list_schedules`